enatterer/Effects-of-Paris-Cycling-Policies-on-vehicular-flow/README.md

-# Traffic and Network Data Analysis Paris
+# Effects of the Plan Vélo I and II on vehicular flow in Paris - An Empirical Analysis

-This contains the code for an ITSC Submission titled "Effects of the Plan Velo I and II on vehicular flow in Paris - An Empirical Analysis".
-In the paper, we investigate how the fundamental changes in the Paris' road network since 2015 changed vehicular flow.
+This contains the code for the ITSC submission with this title.
+In the paper, we investigate how the fundamental changes in the Paris' road network since 2010 affected a change in vehicular flow.
 The Network Fundamental Diagram (NFD) is a crucial tool in evaluating the effectiveness of policy interventions.
 According to its principles, modifications in transportation options, particularly those favoring more sustainable modes such as cycling and walking, significantly impact a network’s capacity and critical density.
 We employ a re-sampling methodology for NFDs, which provides a robust estimation of the flow and occupancy in Paris’ road network even under real-world traffic conditions, despite potentially inaccurate or faulty empirical data.